typerandom/validator/README.md

 ## Getting started

 1. Add validation tags to the structure that you want to validate.
-See section `Tagging` below.
+See [Tagging](https://github.com/typerandom/validator/wiki/Tagging) for more details.
-2. Call `errors := validator.Validate(yourObjectThatYouHaveGivenValidatorTags)`.
+2. Call `errors := validator.Validate(objectThatYouHaveGivenValidatorTags)`.
-3. Call èrrors.Any()` to check if there are any errors.
+3. Call `errors.Any()` to check if there are any errors.
 4. If there are errors, handle them.
 Or use `errors.PrintAll()` if you're debugging.

 ## Example